Newsletter Newsletters Events Events Podcasts Videos Africanews

 Share this article Close Button

-The incident took place in the northwest city of Gebze on Wednesday, with officials saying it is unclear whether there are casualties.
+The incident in the northwest city of Gebze on Wednesday also injured three others, with officials saying all five casualties are from the same family.

-His comments came as teams from the Disaster and Emergency Management Directorate (AFAD) continued rescue operations at the site.
+Hundreds of workers from the Disaster and Emergency Management Directorate (AFAD) are said to be engaged in rescue operations at the site.

 The cause of the building’s collapse is currently unknown, according to the state-run Anadolu Agency.